Hozza66/data-analysis-in-R/README.md

 # Data Analysis in R

-This repository conatins an R prgram that anylsis the income of top earners for a perticular year.
+This repository conatins a program that anylsis the income of top earners for a perticular year.

 Analysis includes:
 - Basic numerical summeries such as standard deviation and mean.